Select your programme and preferred start date to begin your application.

 This programme is run over 12 months, with two semesters of taught courses followed by a research project leading to a masters thesis.

-Depending on quotas and timetabling, we can offer further courses from Engineering as well as Geosciences/Scottish Agricultural College, Mathematics and Social and Political Studies masters programmes.
+Depending on quotas and timetabling, we can offer further courses from the Schools of Engineering, GeoSciences, Mathematics, and Social and Political Science, and from Scotland's Rural College.

 This article was published on Aug 27, 2014